Identifying Fake Citrine

 Most common "fake": heat-treated amethyst

-And I use "fake" in quotes because it's still a natural quartz stone.
-Natural citrine is formed when quartz is heated by the Earth over geologic periods of time to achieve that golden hue.
+And I use "fake" in quotes because it's still a natural quartz stone, and it's still technically citrine.
+Natural citrine is formed when quartz is heated by the Earth over geologic periods of time to achieve the natural champagne to honey hue.
 The difference is that these are formed and mined as amethyst crystals, and then heat treated by people to mimic citrine.
+They have been altered by humans instead of forming as citrine naturally, they are artificially treated.

 In my experience, these are some of the easiest "fakes" to identify because of the following indicators: